-Section F is where we see all of the special educational provision a child or young person requires, to meet the special educational needs set out in Section B of their EHC plan.
+Section F sets out all of the special educational provision a child or young person requires, to meet the special educational needs set out in Section B of their EHC plan.

 Local authority duties

-Your local authority (LA) must make sure that all of the special educational provision specified in Section F of the EHC plan is delivered.
+Your local authority (LA) must deliver all of the special educational provision specified in Section F of the EHC plan.
 This is a legal duty, set out in section 42(2) of the Children and Families Act 2014 .
-In practice, school or college will be carrying out the majority of the provision, however the legal responsibility to make sure it is delivered sits with your LA.
+In practice, the nursery, school or college will be carrying out the majority of the provision, however the legal responsibility to make sure it is delivered sits with your LA.

-It is the LA’s legal duty to make sure that school and college staff have the correct financial resources, training and equipment.
+It is the LA’s legal duty to make sure that nursery, school and college staff have the correct financial resources, training and equipment to do this.
 The LA must also make sure any therapies such as speech and language therapy, occupational therapy, physiotherapy, or the services provided by CAMHS (Child Adolescent Mental Health Service) are delivered, if these provisions are in Section F. For example, if an hour’s speech therapy is required every week, this is likely to be carried out by the NHS, but it is the LA’s responsibility to make sure this is done.

-There is no defence to a failure to secure the special educational provision in an EHC plan.
+There is no defence if an LA fails to secure the special educational provision in an EHC plan.
 In addition, the LA must make sure that the final allocation of funding is sufficient overall to secure the provision specified in Section F of an EHC plan.

 Case law has also made clear that the LA: